Health and safety keywords

 - An individual's clinical susceptibility to certain triggers that may occur in the workplace.

 - Physical health or medical conditions, whether temporary or permanent, that place an individual or a group of individuals in a situation more likely to be involved in an incident than others performing the same tasks around them.

 An individual’s holistic state that encompasses both current mental and physical health circumstances based on influential factors.

 Workplace facilities that promote the health, safety and wellbeing of workers.
 These can include toilet and washing facilities, rest and changing facilities, a place to store and dry clothing and somewhere clean to eat and drink during break times.

 The equipment and space that employees require to fulfil their work.

 Anyone who performs work or work-related activities that are under an organisation’s control.

 The area under the control of the organisation where the workers perform their activities.
-This can include not only the immediate workplace, but also other locations.
+This can include other locations as well as the immediate workplace.